 i.
 Equity exposures, which are reported in the CR EQU IRB template;

 ii.
-Securitisation positions, which are reported in the CR SEC SA, CR SEC IRB and/or CR SEC Details templates;
+Securitisation positions, which are reported in the CR SEC and/or CR SEC Details templates;

 iii.
 “Other non-obligation assets”, according to Article 147 (2) point (g) CRR.
 The risk weight for this exposure class has to be set at 100 % at any time except for cash in hand, equivalent cash items and exposures that are residual values of leased assets, according to Article 156 CRR.
 The risk weighted exposure amounts for this exposure class are reported directly in the CA-Template;